NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 `cmake .. -G "Visual Studio 17 2022" -A x64 -DBUILD_SHARED_LIBS=ON`
 - Than Run:
 `msbuild GLFW.sln /p:Configuration=Debug /p:Platform=x64`
+- Copy the generated `glfw3.dll` file to the project root

 > This ensures **VS2022** builds the **Debug multithreaded DLL** version in the ***./outdll/src/Debug*** folder,
 > or the **Release multithreaded DLL** version in the ***./outdll/src/Release*** folder, depending on the selected